HighwayChile/CS290_WINTER24/assignment1/README.md

 Jan 15, 2024

-Assignment01
+## Assignment01
-All elements are denoted by comments in the code
+All elements are denoted by comments in the code files:
+"assignment01.html", "table001.html"
+I am designing a dogecoin blockchain explorer site.
+## NOTE:
+I have a design drawing for my site, but was unable to
+scan it, because the Library was closed, and I do not own
+a smartphone with which I could take a picture.
+Will
+update this readme with a drawing by Wed. morning, Jan 17.
 &nbsp;
 Create a basic HTML page with the instructed elements:
-Create a simple webpage as a first attempt at creating structure for your web app design using at least the following HTML elements:
   doctype,    √
   html,       √
   head,       √